roymartinezblanco/Kubernetes-Reverse-Proxy-Deployment/README.md

 # Project

-This Project is a test that I to share my expirence creating a Kubernetes Cluster with 2 apps that talk to each other
+This Project is a test that I to share my experience creating a Kubernetes Cluster with 2 apps that talk to each other.

+Goal: Create an application that will be fronted by a Proxy Server that will act as a load balancer for the app servers.
+Because I'll be  creating the infrastructure on Kubernetes.
+This means that we will have 2 types of service, 1 for the proxy and another for app servers.

+Then I'll be creating 2 services of the type `app-server` and each one will have 3 replicas (meaning 3 servers) to ensure high availability.
+This service will be self-healing in the sense that if a replica goes down it will automatically be recreated by Kubernetes.

+TODO: I have not completed everything I would have liked for this initial part of the project but I wanted to mention some of the enhancements I will add:
+* Like I stated before, the infrastructure is self-healing but I would add a `liveness Probe` to the deployment to monitor not only the health of the container but also monitor the health of the application by probing for HTTP errors that would indicate the state of the app.
+* I would enhance the proxy application by adding a fail-over mechanism that would prevent errors from reaching end-users.
+This would be achieved by sending a request to an alternate service in the event of a HTTP 5xx server error response from the application server.
+Also add horizontal scaling based on the load of the server.

+## Project Components:
 * Application Development/Implementation
   * Python APP Server
   * Python Proxy Server
 * Deployment/Automation
   * Kubernees
   * helm
-* Deployment Strategy
+* Testing

 # Application Development
 ## APP Server

-[This application](app/app-server.py) will respond to http request with a JSON Body with a 200 ok message.
+[This application](app/app-server.py) will respond to HTTP request with a JSON body with a 200 ok message.
 It will also listen for the HTTP requests with the path `/fail` which will cause the application server to die.

 Functions/Classes:
 * startServer: Creates the httpServer and configures it to listen on TCP Port 8000